bahrus/for-instance/README.md

 ```

-I assume it will fail, so you might see the red tag appear for a bit, until I see the expected event, at which I switch colors.
+I assume, initially, the test will fail, so you might see the red tag appear for a bit, until I see the expected event, at which point I switch colors.